 Lafferman found that erythrosin B [Red 3] given to rats prevents the uptake of dopamine (the “feel good” neurotransmitter) by nerve cells in the brain called the caudate synaptosomes.
 This is consistent with the hypothesis that Red 3 “can act as a central excitatory agent able to induce hyperkinetic [hyperactive] behavior.”

 Search this site

-Do you want an email when new studies are posted?Write to me and put "subscribe" in the subject line.
+(For AOL emails):Write to me and put "SUBSCRIBE" in the subject line.